meta-llama/llama-stack/docs/source/distributions/self_hosted_distro/dell.md

 | vector_io | `inline::faiss`, `remote::chromadb`, `remote::pgvector` |

-You can use this distribution if you have GPUs and want to run an independent TGI server container for running inference.
+You can use this distribution if you have GPUs and want to run an independent TGI or Dell Enterprise Hub container for running inference.

 ### Environment Variables

 The following environment variables can be configured:

-- `DEH_URL`: URL for the Dell inference server (default: `http://0.0.0.0:8080`)
+- `DEH_URL`: URL for the Dell inference server (default: `http://0.0.0.0:8181`)
-- `DEH_SAFETY_URL`: URL for the Dell safety inference server (default: `http://0.0.0.0:8081`)
+- `DEH_SAFETY_URL`: URL for the Dell safety inference server (default: `http://0.0.0.0:8282`)
-- `CHROMA_URL`: URL for the Chroma server (default: `http://0.0.0.0:8000`)
+- `CHROMA_URL`: URL for the Chroma server (default: `http://localhost:6601`)
 - `INFERENCE_MODEL`: Inference model loaded into the TGI server (default: `meta-llama/Llama-3.2-3B-Instruct`)
 - `SAFETY_MODEL`: Name of the safety (Llama-Guard) model to use (default: `meta-llama/Llama-Guard-3-1B`)